 US Considering Hiking Tariffs on China EVs, Solar Products, WSJ Reports

-(Bloomberg) -- The US is considering raising tariffs on some Chinese goods, including electric cars, as it attempts to limit reliance on China in the clean-energy supply chain and shield its own green industry against cheaper Chinese exports, the Wall Street Journal reported Thursday, citing people it didn’t identify.
+(Bloomberg) -- The US is considering raising tariffs on Chinese electric cars and other goods as it tries to limit reliance on Asia’s biggest economy and shield its own green industry, the Wall Street Journal reported Thursday, citing people it didn’t identify.

 Most Read from Bloomberg